 Many times, an officer will claim to have "probable cause" because they smell the odor of marijuana in your vehicle or see a bong, blunt, grinder, or any other drug paraphernalia in "plain view" inside your vehicle.
 Believe it or not, if they do smell it or see it, they do not need a warrant or your consent - they have "probable cause" to search your whole vehicle and that search could later be upheld in a court if the judge believes they are telling the truth.
 Without that probable cause, though, you may refuse to allow a search.

 The U.S. and Texas Constitutions also protect your right to not answer any questions about marijuana or contraband the officer may accuse you of possessing.
 But, the officer is not required to inform you of that right until after you are arrested, even though you have that right before you are arrested also.
-Remember to not say anything about your case until you consult with an attorney.
+Remember to not say anything about your case until you consult with a drug possession attorney.
 If you tell the officer politely, but firmly, that you are going to talk to an attorney first, that officer must quit asking you questions designed to get a confession.

 Your next step should be to contact a drug possession attorney as soon as possible to fight your case.
 Shannon Flanigan has dealt with marijuana & drug possession cases for over 20 years.
 He represents good people charged with this offense all over the Brazos Valley, including Bryan, TX; and College Station, TX.
 Our goal is always to get the case dismissed, keep it off your record, and keep your driver's license from being suspended.